A hardship destined for Japanese workers

-You won’t read to the end of this article because the average human attention span is down to only eight seconds (one second shorter than that of goldfish).
-I remember I read many articles starting with this kind of sentence when the survey result was released some years ago.
+You won’t read to the end of this article because the average human attention span is down to only eight seconds.
+It’s one second shorter than that of goldfish.
+I remember I read many articles mourning over the short human attention span when the above survey result was released some years ago.
 Today, it’s not about human attention span but about meetings that I hate.
-I don’t mean I hate unproductive meetings, but mean that meetings themselves are basically unproductive.
+I don’t mean I hate unproductive meetings.
+I hate them because meetings themselves are basically unproductive.

 Of course, holding a meeting within eight seconds is just an extreme argument, but time consciousness is important.
-The major purpose of a meeting is consensus-building which would not be realized without attendees’ attention.
+The major purpose of a meeting is consensus-building.
+That would not be realized without attendees’ attention.
 Once I thought only Japanese workers must be victimized at many meetings, but later learned the same tragedies were happening all over the world.
 It is Sarah Cooper who told me how to survive meetings.
 Her article “10 Tricks to Appear Smart in Meetings” is really encouraging by telling me “You are not alone,” though the question remains: why has this problem not been solved yet?

 Unfortunately, CondeHouse, like many other companies, has a lot of meetings, too many from my point of view.
-Most of the meetings are set to 30 minutes, which I think is good, but they are likely to be longer.
+Most of the meetings are set to 30 minutes, which is good, but most of them are likely to be longer.
 In such a prolonged meeting, her trick No.4: “Nod continuously while pretending to take notes” is recommended, by the way.
 Having said that, I think we’re still lucky because we’re a furniture manufacturer.
-All of our meeting rooms are equipped with our comfort tables and chairs.
+All of our meeting rooms are equipped with our comfortable tables and chairs.
 The same as the 10 tricks, they could help you at meetings.
 Why don’t you buy some for your meeting rooms?
-In that case, you will have to be careful not to fall asleep, though.
+In that case, you will have to be careful not to fall asleep in our chair, though.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.